runtimeverification/michelson-semantics/michelson/michelson.md

 ---------------------------------------

 Below are the rules for loading specific groups.
-Below are Map   rules for loading specific groups.

 Loading a `now` group simply involves setting the contents of the now timestamp to the contained integer.
 Similarly simple logic applies to sender, source, chain\_id and self.